aimat-lab/opXRD-paper/README.md

 ## Reference

-As much as possible the style file follows Matthew Butterick's wonderful typographical advice in [Practical Typography](https://practicaltypography.com).
+As much as possible the template follows Matthew Butterick's wonderful typographical advice in [Practical Typography](https://practicaltypography.com).
+The references follow the guidelines from the [Chicago Manual of Style](https://www.chicagomanualofstyle.org/home.html).

 ## Related LaTeX resources